GoelSanchit/Whizz_AppStore/README.md

 •	Whizz helps in reducing the RAM problem and that too, drastically.

-•	‘Download one, access all’ is a unique feature of Whizz.
+•	‘Download one, access all apps’ is a unique feature of Whizz.

 •	No need of downloading a particular app.